KartikLabhshetwar/lazycommit/README.md

 ## How it works

-This CLI tool runs `git diff` to grab all your latest code changes, sends them to Groq's AI models, then returns the AI generated commit message.
+This CLI tool runs `git diff` to grab all your latest code changes, sends them to your selected AI provider (Groq, OpenAI, or Anthropic), then returns the AI generated commit message.

+The tool supports multiple AI providers:
-The tool uses Groq's fast inference API to provide quick and accurate commit message suggestions based on your code changes.
+- **Groq**: Fast inference API with open models for quick commit message generation
+- **OpenAI**: Access to GPT models for advanced language understanding
+- **Anthropic**: Claude models with excellent context understanding and nuanced responses

 ### Large diff handling